-Astros vs. Dodgers World Series Game 7 Odds: Picks from MLB guru who nailed Game 6
+Astros-Dodgers World Series Game 7 odds: Picks from MLB guru who nailed Game 6

 The 2017 World Series between the Houston Astros and Los Angeles Dodgers ends with Game 7 at Dodger Stadium on Wednesday night.
 The Dodgers rallied for a thrilling 3-1 victory in Game 6, forcing a winner-take-all finale.

-The Over-Under, or total number of runs Vegas thinks will be scored in the game, stands at 7.5, unchanged from where it opened.
+The over-under, or total number of runs Vegas thinks will be scored in the game, stands at 7.5, unchanged from where it opened.

 Before you bet Game 7 of the World Series, you'll want to see what SportsLine predictive data engineer Mike McClure has to say.